chankrrn/WRO-FE-YBR/elec/elec_README.md

 | Sensor unavailable | Missing navigation information | Software device checks / degraded behavior where supported |
 | Encoder electrical noise / incorrect counts | Motion-estimation error | Quadrature decoding and documented wiring |

 Not all of these effects have been measured quantitatively.

-Where quantitative evidence is unavailable, they are documented as **risk considerations**, not proven measured failure reductions.
+Therefore, when quantitative evidence is unavailable, they are documented as **risk considerations** rather than being presented as proven reductions in failure or error rates.

 ---

 # 9. Interface and Pin Assignment

-# 9.1 Arduino Pin Assignment
+## 9.1 Arduino Pin Assignment

 | Function | Arduino Pin |
 |---|---|